Activity

 - After you're finished going over the differences, go through some magazines together and cut out about 15 to 20 pictures of both wants and needs.
 Try to get different types of magazines, like clothing catalogs, food magazines, etc.

-- When all the pictures are cut out, have your child pick a picture from the pile and tell you if it's something he needs or something he wants.
-Talk about his answer and then have him glue the picture onto the correct side of the board.
+- When all the pictures are cut out, have your child pick a picture from the pile and tell you if it's something they need or something they want.
+Talk about their answer and then have them glue the picture onto the correct side of the board.

 - Once all of the pictures have been glued down, hang the picture in the house so that the next time your child wants something, like a new toy, talk about whether the item is a want or a need and ask your child which column of the poster the item would go under.